Contact our Student Services Office for more information about the program: clasp–um@umich.edu

 1839 School Number

-Photocopies of your GRE and TOEFL scores cannot be considered.
+Photocopies of your TOEFL scores cannot be considered.
 Official score documents must be sent.

 All applicants are required to submit transcripts to Rackham.
 It is your responsibility to request the release of any records from the institutions.
 Official documents must be provided from the institution awarding the degree.